 Improving cellular proliferation assays using live-cell imaging

-Another method used to analyze proliferation is to measure the amount of nuclear proteins, including Ki67 (not detected in resting cells) and proliferating cell nuclear antigen (PCNA), which are present in high concentrations during the M, G2, and S phases of mitosis.
-Here immunofluorescence, immunohistochemistry, or western blotting are used, but these data-sets are difficult to quantify and only reveal cells that are proliferating at the time of collection 1.
+Another method used to analyze proliferation is to measure the number of nuclear proteins, including Ki67 (not detected in resting cells) and proliferating cell nuclear antigen (PCNA), which are present in high concentrations during the M, G2, and S phases of mitosis.
+Here immunofluorescence, immunohistochemistry, or western blotting are used, but these data sets are difficult to quantify and only reveal cells that are proliferating at the time of collection1.

 The proliferation assays described in the above are all endpoint assays and only assess the cells proliferating at the time of collection.
 Since live-cell imaging does not require fixation or permeabilization7, utilizing live-cell imaging in combination with the aforementioned proliferation assays can enable researchers to pinpoint the exact timing required for cells to reach the target confluency for experimentation, reducing the time required for optimization.

 Live-cell imaging can analyze the average proliferation rate of the same cellular population when images are obtained at multiple time points, allowing analysis of kinetic vs. end-point measurements8.
 Non-invasive live-cell imaging does not have to be an alternative for performing cellular proliferation assays, rather it can be used to support these traditional assays.
 In addition, non-invasive live-cell imaging allows researchers to analyze the proliferation of a variety of cell culture models, including three-dimensional models, such as organoids, which is difficult to assess, since these cultures are delicate and are typically grown in suspension.